We are the Privateer Dragons of the Caribbean, a friendly duo known as Laktos the Intolerable (Steve R. Romano) and Inga Cuckoo (Heidi Bosch Romano).

 Each year, we enjoy spending a few of what we consider to be our best week-ends meeting old friends and making new ones at local pirate festivals and renaissance faires.
-Because most people are unaware of the abundance of festivals and faires in the US and abroad, we want to help them discover the simple pleasures that are only found in these magical kingdoms of make-believe, enhanced by the natural beauty of the outdoors.
+Because most people are unaware of the abundance of festivals and faires in the US and abroad, we want to help you discover the simple pleasures that are only found in these magical kingdoms of make-believe that are enhanced by the natural beauty of the outdoors.

-People always ask us what makes these festivals so enjoyable that we want to go back year after year.
+People always ask us what makes these festivals so enjoyable that we want to go back again and again.
 The answer is that we both love putting smiles on other people's faces.
-Laktos loves to share tales, make people laugh, buy a round or two for his new acquaintances and old friends.
+Laktos loves to share tales, make people laugh, share a round or two with his new acquaintances and old friends.
 Inga loves answering questions about her props, for instance: "What's that hand for?"
-Typical answer: "Everybody can use an extra hand."
+Her typical answer: "Everybody can use an extra hand."

 People who get in the spirit usually end up creating their own character for "faire."
 Laktos is particularly talented at coming up with a very clever "faire name" for those who enjoy his witty and often time silly names which he shares at the blink of an eye.
 Of course, you may end up having to do some explaining to your family why this new name of yours is just a term of affection, and how much you really, really like it and don't need to change it (you have to have a good sense of humor to accept those types of names).

-Going to these festivals is fun for the very outgoing person, the type who enjoys interacting with others, who's not afraid to act silly, especially if it's for a good cause: a belly-laugh or two.
-And fun-loving people, such as Laktos, always carry their own sack of props, just in case the moment calls out for a good pun or play on words.
+Going to these festivals can be fun for the very outgoing person, the type who enjoys interacting with others, who's not afraid to act silly, especially if it's for a good cause: a belly-laugh or two.
+And fun-loving people like us always carry their own sack of props, just in case the moment calls out for a good pun or play on words.